Kloudations/Kloudations/README.md

 .☁️.
 FNAF

 !!! **HEY!
 I Don't Like Hazbin Hotel/Helluva Boss In Any Association With The Creator Vivziepop.
-I Only Love Two or Three Characters, With ZERO Relation To Dreaded The Ties On Viv.
+I Only Love Two or Three Characters, With ZERO Relation To Dreaded Ties On Viv.
 I HATE The Fandom.
 S/A Jokers and Valentino IRLs DNI.
 I'm A Victim Myself And You're Mocking Me In Front Of My Peripheral Vision.
 ________

 I Have Patreon, GitHub, Discord, And TikTok for Socials I Often Tag!
 You'll Mostly Find My Patreon.